 My primary research interests centre around how language constructs and conveys meaning.
-A major focus of my work explores how the brain combines smaller bits of language into complex linguistic and conceptual structures using behavioural and non-invasive neuroimaging methods (e.g., Law et al., under review).
+A major focus of my work explores how the brain combines smaller bits of language into complex linguistic and conceptual structures using behavioural and non-invasive neuroimaging methods (e.g., Law and Pylkkänen, 2021; Law et al., under review).
 More recently, I have begun to draw insights from neuropsychology and neural network modelling to better understand how neural systems learn and represent concepts.
 Others and I have also argued for comparative approach to the evaluation of large language models, inspired by animal cognition research.

 Navigating higher education and academia is daunting for many, and particularly so for underrepresented groups.
 Throughout my training, I am privileged to have had mentors who continue to support and encourage me in my work, education, and beyond.
 I am committed to promoting access to higher education and academia and to mentoring students from all backgrounds.